sfu/canvas-spaces/README.md

 ##Installation instructions:

-- download gem source to a directory
+1. Download the source to a directory
-- edit Gemfile of Canvas rails application, add the following entry:
+2. Edit the Gemfile of the Canvas rails application, add the following entry:

   gem 'canvas_spaces', path: "/<path to canvas_spaces dir>/canvas_spaces"

-- in the Canvas Web UI create groupset under Site Admin account
+3. In the Canvas Web UI create a groupset under the Site Admin account.
-- set groupset property in the rails console to allow students to join multiple groups in one groupset
+4. In the rails console set the groupset property to allow students to join multiple groups in one groupset:

 gs.role = "student_organized"
 gs.save

-- add config file to host rails config directory
+5. Add the config file to the host rails config directory The config file looks like the following:

-	- set groupset to hold created groups
+6. Set groupset to hold created groups
-	- set account name that groupset lives under
+7. Set account name that groupset lives under

 ##Configuration Notes: